 It should be noted that the project owner has the option to update the milestone progress log on a weekly or monthly basis which depends on the level of desired control.
 It could start with a monthly update and then become weekly as the project moves into the construction phase.

-The form attachment tab will be used to attach a copy of the updated project schedule and updated milestone schedule report.
-The form will also have links to other PMWeb records and imported MS Outlook email communications that could be relevant to the milestone date and follow-on updates.
+The form attachment tab allows attaching a copy of the updated project schedule and updated milestone schedule report.
+The form also has links to other PMWeb records and imported MS Outlook email communications that could be relevant to the milestone date and follow-on updates.

 The Milestone Tracker Form can have a workflow to ensure that the monthly updates are formally reviewed and approved.
 In addition, this allows assigning different project team members to update and submit the milestone tracking form depending on the assigned scope of work for each project team member.
 Having a workflow is also necessary if the project owner will be applying the liquidated damages associated with each milestone should there be a delay to the planned milestone date.
 This ensures that the milestone tracking form is also reviewed by the commercial team.